Kactus83/custom-logging-module-TEST/README.md

 # To run demo :

-npm i
-npm run start
+run "npm i" to install dependencies run "npm run start" to start the logger demonstration